 What Should I Expect During a Consultation for Breast Lift Surgery?

-During the consultation, you will spend a lot of time with the board certified plastic surgeon reviewing your surgical goals.
+You will spend a lot of time with board-certified plastic surgeon Dr. Steven Wallach reviewing your surgical goals during an initial consultation.
 An exam will then be performed and a surgical plan will be discussed with you at length.

-It’s vitally important you choose a board-certified plastic surgeon.
-You should ask if he/she is board certified first, and then discuss options for the lift you desire.
-You might want to ask whether or not you will need an implant as well, and which technique he/she feels will give you the best result with the least amount of scarring.
+During the exam, you are free to ask Dr. Wallach questions about breast lift surgery cost, as well as what to expect both leading up to and recovering from the procedure.
+You might want to ask whether or not you could benefit from breast implants as well, and which technique Dr. Wwallach feels will give you the best result with the least amount of scarring.